-A second contrast between Euclid's and the modern approach is that the sequences constructed in the study of magnitutes in the Elements are of geometric objects, not numbers.
+Euclid's and the modern approach differ in that the sequences constructed in the study of magnitudes in the Elements are of geometric objects, not (even real) numbers.
 (Implicitly) using Archimedes axiom, Euclid proves (XII.2) that the area of a circle is proportional to the square of the diameter.
-In a modern account, as we saw already in Section 4.4, where we have interpreted segments Oa as representing the number a, we must identify the proportionality constant and verify that it represents a point in any model of the theory65.
-This shift in interpretation drives the rest of this section.
+In a modern account, as we saw already in Section 4.4, where we have interpreted segments Oa as representing the number a, we must identify the proportionality constant and verify that it represents a point in any model of the theory.